-CHE 200 Career Preparation I 1R-0L-0C F Prereq: sophomore standing in Chemical Engineering Career choices in chemical engineering.
-Internships and co-ops.
-Resume preparation.
-Interview skills accounting of extensive properties as a common framework for engineering analysis and modeling.
-Applicat of conservation of mass and energy in the analysis of non-reactive chemical engineering processes will be addressed.
+An introduction to engineering calculations, the use of common process variables, and conservation and accounting of extensive properties as a common framework for engineering analysis and modeling.
+Applications of conservation of mass and energy in the analysis of non-reactive chemical engineering processes will be addressed.
 There will be an introduction to equipment, flowcharts, techniques and methodologies used by practicing chemical engineers.